 What is Off the Hook?

 Off The Hook is the neighbourhood restaurant that we dream about (and we live right down the road).
-We wanted to create a place that welcomes you in, where you can meet a friend for some sushi and a craft cocktail, bring the kids for a smashburger and some ping pong, or to celebrate a special occasion.
-We dreamed of a place with incredible seafood, creative pop-up dinners, and a team of passionate chefs taking the bounty of coastal British Columbia and reinterpreting it through a lens of global flavours with a modern twist.
+We wanted to create a place that welcomes you in, where you can meet a friend for some sushi and a craft cocktail, bring the kids for a smashburger and some ping pong, or celebrate a special occasion.
+We dreamed of a place with incredible food & cocktails, creative pop-up dinners and warm salt spring hospitality.

 And all of that is true but – at its heart – Off The Hook is a biographical restaurant.
 It’s the celebration of Santina and Justin’s 20+ years together, exploring the world and eating everything in sight.
 From delicious street food to some of the world’s greatest restaurants, we have a passion for incredible, memorable food experiences.